molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

   <ul class="slides" id="slider">
     <li>
       <img src="/src/img/sweden/abiskojaure-sunny-centered.jpg" />
       <div class="desc">View of the huts at Abiskojaure from the lake.
-Home sweet home!</div>
+Home sweet home!
+The hot cider the camp hosts gave us after the 8-mile ski was one of the most wonderful beverage experiences of my life.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-close.jpg" />
+      <div class="desc">A view of the welcome hut with the beautiful Swedish hills in the background.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-view.jpg" />
+      <div class="desc">Sunrise over the Abiskojaure welcome hut.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-beds.jpg" />
       <div class="desc">Bunk beds inside the hut - close quarters!
-The rule at the hut is "make room": so even if it's full, you'll be given a spot on the floor.</div>
+The rule at the hut is "make room": so even if it's full, you'll be given a spot on the floor.
+In winter the door is also left unlocked so you'll always have a safe dry warm place to stay the night.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-night-time.jpg" />